theoptips/mentor_FAQ/FAQ_ML.md

 - FAQ 020 What are the differences of aws sagemaker instance types.
 What is `ml.p2.xlarge` Ans 18
 - FAQ 021 How do I get started on my capstone project?
 Ans 21
 - FAQ 022 pre-requisites Ans 22
+- FAQ 023 Difference between the intro to ML and MLEND the two Machine Learning Engineering Nanodegrees Ans 23

 # ANSWERS